veebch/photon/docs/README.md

 - Incident metering, measuring the light **falling** on the subject
 - Reflective metering, measuring the light **reflecting** off the subject

-An question you need to ask yourself when using reflective metering is "what the light is reflecting off?".
+A question you need to ask yourself when using reflective metering is "what the light is reflecting off?".
 A lump of coal under bright light will reflect more light than a snowball under dim light.
-Unless you factor this in to your choice of aperture/shutterspeed then you will run into issues with your exposure.
+Unless you factor in what the subject *is* to your choice of aperture/shutterspeed then you may run into issues with your exposure.

+Incident metering isn't always better, but if you can physically get to where your subject is to take a measurement, and the light conditions are relatively constant (eg portraiture), then it's pretty foolproof.